Skip to Main Content

 Virtual drop-in clinic (via Teams)

-For quick library, resource and referencing queries.
+Call in to this virtual drop-in session if you have a quick library, resource or referencing query.
 Link to join the session will appear below shortly before start time.
+Join at any stage between the times given above.

 Use bibliographic databases to search through millions of articles from 1,000s of journals.